candlepin/candlepin.github.io/docs/candlepin/autoattach.md

 (taken from compliance reason keys) After removing those pools, we run a final compliance check, the result of which is the groups validity.

+### Remove extra attributes
+For each entitlement group, attempt to remove all pools that enforce each combination of attributes.
+Use the group of pools that has the most virt_only pools if the consumer is a guest, otherwise the set with the fewest pools.
+This prevents us from attaching "parallel" stacks, where we essentially have a compliant sockets stack, and a compliant cores stack.

+### Prune Pools
+Remove all pools from the group that are not required to make the stack/product fully compliant.
+This can be skipped for non-stack groups, because they only have 1 pool, and at this point we know the group is required to cover a product.
+We sort the pools based on priority, which is calculated based on whether or not the pool SLA matches the consumer's SLA, or the pool is virt_only/requires_host, and other factors (see note [\[5\]](#diagram2footnote5) for details), so those are preserved as long as possible.
+Try removing one pool at a time, and check compliance with everything else (that has not been removed) at max quantity.
+If the stack is compliant and covers all the same products, disregard the removed pool, otherwise add it back.

 ### Select Best Entitlement Groups
 Firstly, we try to complete partial stacks, if possible.
 If there is a stack group with the same stack_id, it is possible (because it passed validation)